sharpenrocks/Sharpen/README.md

 </p>

 ### Improving Code on a Larger Scope
-Still having BackgroundWorkers in your code?
+Are you still having BackgroundWorkers in your code?

 It's time to replace them with async-await! *Sharpen* is equipped with an intelligent heuristics that recognizes potential improvements of your code on a broader scope.

 ### Extensive Documentation on C# Language
-Tired of searching for new C# features in random blog posts?
+Are you tired of searching for new C# features in random blog posts?

 *Sharpen* comes with extensive built-in documentation on C# language features.
 It's a one-stop-shop for everything you ever wanted to know about the design and evolution of C#.